hashicorp/terraform-provider-aws/website/docs/r/service_discovery_instance.html.markdown

 * `instance_id` - (Required, ForceNew) The ID of the service instance.
 * `service_id` - (Required, ForceNew) The ID of the service that you want to use to create the instance.
-* `dns_config` - (Optional) A complex type that contains information about the resource record sets that you want Amazon Route 53 to create when you register an instance.
-* `attributes` - (Required) A complex type that contains the attributes of the instance.
+* `attributes` - (Required) A map contains the attributes of the instance.
 Check the [doc](https://docs.aws.amazon.com/cloud-map/latest/api/API_RegisterInstance.html#API_RegisterInstance_RequestSyntax) for the supported attributes and syntax.
-* `creator_request_id` - (Optional) A unique string that identifies the request and that allows failed requests to be retried without the risk of executing the operation twice.
-You must use a unique string every time you submit a request if you're registering additional instances for the same namespace and service.

 ## Import